B2 Brussels2 The Blog

 • En July 2004, for his first term, José-Manuel Barroso was elected by a large majority: 413 votes for, 251 against and 44 abstentions (out of an assembly of 732 MEPs), i.e. 56,4%

 • En September 2009, for his second term, it had been fairer.
 The former Portuguese Prime Minister was only elected with 382 votes for, 219 against and 117 abstentions (out of a total of 736 MEPs).
-Or a small 51,9%.
+That’s a small 51,9%.

 Read also (archives 2009):